noble-assets/orbiter/docs/controllers.md

 - The required hook associated with the mailbox.
 - A default hook associated with the mailbox.

 While the first hook is mandatory, the second one can be replaced by a custom hook specified via the custom hook ID field.
-The custom hook can be used to handle the other optional field called custom hook metadata.The execution of the two post dispatch hooks is limited by the value specified in the maximum fee field.
+The custom hook can be used to handle the optional custom hook metadata.
+The execution of the two post-dispatch hooks is limited by the value specified in the maximum fee field.